acquire-ai/deepacquire-site/src/data/post/deepacquire-vs-competitors.md

 * Saving words to a flashcard deck.

 However, they often lack **Context** and **Personalization**.
-In the age of AI, we need make some differences.
-We can do more.
+In the age of AI, we should leverage its true strength.
+We can do more, like:

+* With AI, we can provide explanations and teaching based on **your context** and **your personal situation**.
+* By focusing on context and your individual interests, helps you deep understand and recall.

 ## What Makes DeepAcquire Different?